lepadatu-actions/create-github-app-token-aws/README.md

 The action creates an installation access token using [the `POST /app/installations/{installation_id}/access_tokens` endpoint](https://docs.github.com/rest/apps/apps?apiVersion=2022-11-28#create-an-installation-access-token-for-an-app).

-The action uses the GitHub private key stored in AWS KMS so sign a JWT token and uses this token subsequently for autheticating each GitHub API call, including the one above.
-Once stored in AWS KMS, the GitHub private key can no longer be retieved from AWS.
+The action uses the GitHub private key stored in AWS KMS so sign a JWT token and uses this token subsequently for authenticating each GitHub API call, including the one above.
+Once stored in AWS KMS, the GitHub private key can no longer be retrieved from AWS.
 AWS API can only by asked to sign/verify using the respective key.
 This substantially improves the security posture, because the action will no longer access the private key anymore, but ask AWS API to sign/verify instead.

 By default,